semimod/openvaf-website/content/docs/details/performance.md

 | **Xyce ADMS** |   22*        |     102.1*     |    -*             |
 | **ADS**       |   7.7        |     30.7       |    34.5           |

-Model compilation speed can be easily compared across tools.
-The benchmarks above show that OpenVAF usually outperforms alternative compilers by a factor of 10.
+The benchmarks above exemplify that OpenVAF tends to outperform alternative compilers by a factor of 10 w.r.t. to compilation speed.
-For models like BSIM4 with a very large number of parameters but (comparatively) small evaluation code, performance is currently slightly worse than it could be.
+For models like BSIM4 that have a very large number of model parameters, but (comparatively) small evaluation code, performance is currently slightly worse than it will be with coming OpenVAF releases.
 This problem is a known limitation and will be addressed in the future.
-Nonetheless, OpenVAF still outperforms other compilers by a factor of 4 in this case.
+Nonetheless, OpenVAF outperforms other compilers by a factor of 4 in the worst case.

 <!-- On machine (2) OpenVAF is not available as it runs on a very old RHEL distro that does not support recent LLVM versions.
 Benchmark results on machine (2):